Ridouan Taghi: Detention

 He is being held at Nieuw Vosseveld in Vught.

 Despite strict measures, Taghi managed to stay in contact with the outside world.
 On 15 December 2020, the Federal Bureau of Investigation notified the Dutch police that Taghi had been able to communicate physically and electronically with the outside world through one or more bribed prison guards.
 In December 2020, Taghi's nephew and lawyer Youssef Taghi applied for access to Taghi in his prison.
 This was first rejected, because there was an investigation into abuse of attorney–client privilege between Youssef and another nephew of Taghi.
 When in March 2021 the investigation concluded that no abuse was found, Youssef was allowed in.
 In February 2021, the Dutch police started an investigation into ways in which Taghi was able to communicate with the outside world.
-On 23 July 2021, after the murder of De Vries, the police received permission from the judge to place listening devices when Youssef and Ridouan Taghi are meeting in the prison, followed by cameras in September.
-This investigation showed that Youssef communicated conveyed messages between Ridouan Taghi and his family.
+On 23 July 2021, after the murder of De Vries, the police received permission from the judge to place listening devices when Youssef and Ridouan Taghi met in the prison, followed by cameras in September.
+This investigation showed that Youssef communicated messages between Ridouan Taghi and his family.
 Among other things, they discussed breakout attempts and the molesting of an ex-brother-in-law of Ridouan Taghi.
-On 8 October 2021, Youssef was arrested while visiting Taghi in prison for membership of a criminal organisation, planning a breakout attempt and involvement in drug trafficking and money laundering.
+On 8 October 2021, Youssef was arrested while visiting Taghi in prison.
+Youssef Taghi was convicted for membership of a criminal organisation, planning a breakout attempt and involvement in drug trafficking and money laundering.

+Prosecution continued investigating other ways Taghi could have communicated outside the prison, because the FBI reported that Taghi was able to communicate before Youssef Taghi had gained access.
+In the summer of 2022, the police decrypted additional messages from SkyECC.
+Messages between family members suggested that Taghi's lawyer Inez Weski was used for communication.
+On 21 April 2023, Weski was arrested on suspicion of membership of a criminal organisation and violating confidentiality.

 At the EBI, Taghi met Mohammed Bouyeri, with whom he developed a close bond.
 Concerns about this relationship was cause for Bouyeri's transfer to another prison.
 Taghi and Bouyeri continued writing each other letters, mostly consisting of Quran verses.
 Gökmen Tanis, perpetrator of the Utrecht tram shooting, also sent at least one letter to Taghi.
-Some of the letters have been rejected by the prison, because they feared that the Quran verses contained hidden messages.
+Some of the letters have been rejected by the prison, because they feared that the Quran verses used by them contained hidden messages.